 Faculty at the forefront

-Across our departments and programs, faculty members are leading their fields in research on diversity, equity and justice.
+Across our departments and programs, faculty members are leading their fields in research and teaching on diversity, equity, inclusion and accessibility.
 Our community benefits from their knowledge and expertise.
 The faculty-elected Diversity and Equity Committee seeks to identify areas in which equity and diversity require specific consideration to bring to the attention of the Dean.

 Staff DEIA Committee

 The staff DEIA committee seeks to honor our college's commitment to upholding the values of diversity, equity, inclusion, and accessibility through ongoing action, intentionally cultivating a sense of belonging for all identities and intersections of these identities.

 Revolutionizing the classroom